DoraFactory/Asynchronous-Consensus-Benchmarking-Tool/README.md

 ```shell
 docker images
 ```
-If you can see a built image, it means the build was successful.
+If you can see a built image, it means the build is successful.
 ```
 hbbft-node              latest             2dab66d3b66a   8 seconds ago   170MB
 ```